Skip to main content

 cd hathor-core

-1. Run the command to check if Poetry's current virtual environment is using the correct version of Python3:
+1. Check if Poetry's current virtual environment is using Python v3.10:

 poetry env info

-1. (Optional) If Poetry's current virtual environment isn't using the correct version of Python, run the command to create and activate the correct virtual environment:
+1. (Optional) If Poetry's current virtual environment isn't using the correct version of Python, create and activate the correct virtual environment:

 poetry install